 He wrote that the edition of the correspondence, his life's work, was destroyed during printing as a result of several events.
 He did own a complete microfilm, but was not allowed to show it to anyone.
 I could certainlly write to the Gregorian University with a request for reproduction, but he advised me that such requests were only granted in very rare circumstances.
 This left me less than hopeful.

-In the course of these events I also came in contact with the Dutch author Anton Haakman, who had written a book (which has appeared in Dutch and Italian only) titled: "the undergound world of Athanasius Kircher" (24).
+In the course of these events I also came in contact with the Dutch author Anton Haakman, who had written a book (which has appeared in Dutch and Italian only) titled: "the undergound world of Athanasius Kircher" (30).
 This is a romanticised account of Kircher's attempts to translate Egyptian hieroglyphs, and the story of the publication of his correspondence by O.Hein and his associate mentioned above, though he changed the names of the latter two.
 A fascinating book, opening a surprising world of intrigue.
-I was struck that Haakman also had to contact Harrassowitz in order to get into contact with O.Hein.
+I was struck by the fact that Haakman also had to contact Harrassowitz in order to get into contact with O.Hein.
 He had interviewed them, and also made a TV documentary which, unfortunately, I have never had the opportunity to see.

 When all hope seemed lost, I found out that a new project had been started by the Institute and Museum of History of Science in Florence with the collaboration of the European University Institute, to digitise the entire Carteggio Kircheriano, and make it publicly available.
 On 7 March 1999 I mentioned this on the Voynich mailing list.
 The project was led by Michael John Gorman and Nick Wilding.
-When I wrote to them about the potential interest of a letter from a relatively unknown correspondent 'George Barsch', they promptly sent me a transcription of the letter in question, saying this was 'normal scientific collaboration'.
+When I wrote to them about the potential interest of a letter from a relatively unknown correspondent 'George Baresch', they promptly and generously sent me a transcription of the letter in question, saying this was 'normal scientific collaboration'.
 Consequently, I could announce to the mailing list on 20 June 1999 that the ownership of Barschius was confirmed.

 The digitised images of the entire correspondence became available some time later, and these allowed all to see the handwriting of Barschius, but also to find additional references to the Voynich MS in two letters from Godefrid Aloys Kinner, all of which are discussed on this page with references to the great efforts in transcribing and translating by Philip Neal.